 2.0 Underpinning Theory

 Stakeholder Theory aligns closely with transparency and accountability in National NGOs in Rukungiri District, Uganda, by emphasizing the importance of engaging with various stakeholders to ensure long-term success and sustainability.
-According to Freeman (1984), organisations should consider the interests of all their stakeholders in decision-making.
+According to Freeman (1984), organizations should consider the interests of all their stakeholders in decision-making.
 This approach is particularly significant for National NGOs, as they rely heavily on diverse stakeholder groups such as donors, government agencies, local communities, and beneficiaries to fulfil their missions.
 By adopting transparency and accountability strategies, National NGOs can meet the expectations and needs of these groups, fostering trust and support, which is essential for organisational performance and legitimacy (Freeman et al., 2020).

 Stakeholder Theory suggests that effective management of stakeholder relationships leads to better organisational outcomes.
 In the context of National NGOs in Rukungiri, transparency and accountability mechanisms are critical tools for managing these relationships.
 For example, transparent communication about how resources are allocated and accountability in decision-making can strengthen partnerships with donors and improve community relations.
 This aligns with Freeman's (1984) argument that organisations function within a network of interdependent relationships, where mutual benefits and trust are central to long-term success.
 Without transparency and accountability, National NGOs risk alienating key stakeholders, undermining their credibility and impeding their ability to achieve their objectives.